Pulse diagnosis

-Pulse diagnosis (PD) is a diagnostic tool used for over 3000 years in various Asian countries, which classifies pulse signals from different health conditions and serves as an important reference for clinical diagnosis and home monitoring.
+Pulse diagnosis (PD) is an diagnostic technique used in various forms of alternative medicine.
+It classifies pulse signals from different health conditions.
 It is a diagnostic technique used in traditional Chinese medicine, Ayurveda, traditional Mongolian medicine, Siddha medicine, traditional Tibetan medicine, and Unani.

 Traditional Chinese medicine

 Pulse diagnosis is one of the most representative special diagnostic methods in traditional Chinese medicine (TCM) and has been emphasized by various generations of medical practitioners in the long history of development.
 It remains widely used in clinical practice in China today and continues to serve as an important method of diagnosis in TCM.
+The practice is based on non-scientific beliefs and bears no relation to actual physiological mechanisms.

-The main sites for pulse assessment are the radial arteries in the left and right wrists, where it overlays the styloid process of the radius, between the wrist crease and extending proximal, approximately 5 cm in length (or 1.9 cun, where the forearm is 12 cun).
+The main sites for pulse assessment are the radial arteries in the left and right wrists, where the artery passes adjacent to the styloid process of the radius.
+In traditional Chinese medicine, the pulse is assessed along a region known as the cun kou, extending proximally from the wrist crease for approximately 1.9 cun, which corresponds to about 3 – 5 cm, based on the proportional system in which the forearm length between the wrist and elbow creases is defined as 12 cun.
 In traditional Chinese medicine, the pulse is divided into three positions on each wrist.
 The first pulse closest to the wrist is the cun (inch, 寸) position, the second guan (gate, 關), and the third pulse position furthest away from the wrist is the chi (foot, 尺).

-There are two main systems of diagnostic interpretation of pulse findings utilised in the Chinese medicine system.
-The first is eight principle diagnosis (Cun Kou) utilise overall pulse qualities, looking at changes in the assessed parameters of the pulse to derive one of the traditional 29 pulse types.
-The traditional 29 pulse types include Floating, Soggy, Empty, Leathery, Scattered, Hollow, Deep, Firm, Hidden, Long, Surging, Short, Rapid, Hasty, Hurried, Moderate, Slow, Knotted, Full, Thready, Minute, Slippery, Choppy, Wiry, Tight, Weak, Regularly Intermittent, Rapid-Irregular, and Stirred.
-They are analyzed based on several factors, including depth, speed, length, and fluid level.
-Some pulses are a combination of more than one factor.